Did you hear the news?

 Vanguard is aiming for an annual net advisory fee of 0.15% fee, “although actual expenses will vary based on the specific holdings in your Portfolio and the net advisory fee you pay may also vary by enrolled account.
 The combined annual costs of enrolling in Digital Advisor and investing in Vanguard Funds in the Portfolio will be 0.20% for RIG Clients.”

-So Digital Advisor will charge 0.15%, the underlying fees (for the funds) will be around 0.05% (blended average), so they expect the fee to be ~0.20% after you include everything.
-This is lower than the 0.25% charged by the most popular robo-advisors.
+So, Vanguard Digital Advisor will charge 0.15%, the underlying fees (for the funds) will be around 0.05% (blended average), so they expect the fee to be ~0.20% after you include everything.
+This is lower than the 0.25% charged by the most popular robo-advisors (which doesn't include the fees you pay for the underlying funds they choose).

 What about Personal Advisor Services?